kathrinmzl/LoanGuard/README.md

 ## Dataset Content

-This dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/nikhil1e9/loan-default) and contains information about individual borrowers and their loan characteristics.
+The used dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/nikhil1e9/loan-default) and contains information about individual borrowers and their loan characteristics.
 Each row represents a unique loan record, including both personal and financial attributes that may influence the likelihood of default.
 The dataset provides a comprehensive overview of borrower profiles, such as age, income, credit score, employment details, and marital status, as well as loan-specific features like loan amount, interest rate, loan term, and purpose.

 In total, the dataset includes **255,347 records and 18 variables**.
 The target variable, **`Default`**, indicates whether a borrower has defaulted on their loan (`1`) or successfully repaid it (`0`).
 This data allows for predictive modeling to identify patterns and risk factors associated with loan defaults.